 Most couples think that fancy dinners, weekend getaways, and sexy lingerie make for a more romantic relationship, but research shows that these are not the key to increase intimacy.

 New parents should feel more at ease knowing that they don’t have to think big.
 The small, everyday interactions like holding hands, a long hug, and cuddling at the end of the day are tender moments that keep partners physically connected.
-A couple’s sex life peaks when they simply make time for each other, engage with one another, and build a surplus of positive interactions.
+A couple’s passion and sex life peaks when they simply make time for each other, engage with one another, and build a surplus of positive interactions.